Yangying400/AMuSA/README.md

 ## Usage

-AMuSA is an end-to-end mutational signature assignment pipeline.
+AMuSA is an  mutational signature assignment pipeline.
 It integrates three internal modules, but runs as a single unified process without requiring step-by-step execution.

 ---

-## Model Overview (Internal Pipeline)
+## modules  (Internal Pipeline)

 Although AMuSA contains three modules, users only need to run one command: